Bucharest Stock Exchange

 The capitalization of the Romanian capital market in relation to GDP was of 17.9% at the end of 2019.
 That same year, the stock exchange indices reached their highest level in the past 10 years.
 The BET index went up 35% and the BET-TR rose more rapidly, by 47%, against the dividends distributed by the companies.

 As of 31 December 2019, the most liquid company within the BVB’s main (Regular) market was Banca Transilvania (TLV), which owns approximately 30% of the total traded value.
 The following most liquid companies were Fondul Proprietatea (FP), BRD - Groupe Société Générale (BRD), Romgaz (SNG) and OMV Petrom (SNP).

 In September 2020, the Bucharest Stock Exchange was promoted from the category of Frontier Market to the category of Secondary Emerging Market by the FTSE Russell rating agency.

+On 23 August 2023, the company formed EuroCTP as a joint venture with 13 other stock exchanges, in an effort to provide a consolidated tape for the European Union, as part of the Capital Markets Union proposed by the European Commission.